 - Oops!Something went wrong.Please try again later.

-Arvinas has a market capitalization of US$3.8b, so it's too big to fly under the radar.
-We'd expect to see both institutions and retail investors owning a portion of the company.
-In the chart below, we can see that institutional investors have bought into the company.
+Arvinas is a pretty big company.
+It has a market capitalization of US$4.2b.
+Normally institutions would own a significant portion of a company this size.
+Our analysis of the ownership of the company, below, shows that institutions are noticeable on the share registry.
 Let's take a closer look to see what the different types of shareholders can tell us about Arvinas.

 What Does The Institutional Ownership Tell Us About Arvinas?

-Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
-We note that hedge funds don't have a meaningful investment in Arvinas.
-The company's largest shareholder is FMR LLC, with ownership of 11%.
-Canaan Partners is the second largest shareholder owning 7.5% of common stock, and BlackRock, Inc. holds about 5.8% of the company stock.
-Additionally, the company's CEO John Houston directly holds 1.7% of the total shares outstanding.
+Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
+Arvinas is not owned by hedge funds.
+The Vanguard Group, Inc. is currently the largest shareholder, with 7.2% of shares outstanding.
+Pfizer Inc. is the second largest shareholder owning 6.5% of common stock, and BlackRock, Inc. holds about 6.2% of the company stock.
+Additionally, the company's CEO John Houston directly holds 1.6% of the total shares outstanding.

 Insider Ownership Of Arvinas

-Shareholders would probably be interested to learn that insiders own shares in Arvinas, Inc..
-This is a big company, so it is good to see this level of alignment.
-Insiders own US$326m worth of shares (at current prices).
+Our most recent data indicates that insiders own some shares in Arvinas, Inc..
+It is a pretty big company, so it is generally a positive to see some potentially meaningful alignment.
+In this case, they own around US$241m worth of shares (at current prices).
 If you would like to explore the question of insider alignment, you can click here to see if insiders have been buying or selling.

 General Public Ownership

 I find it very interesting to look at who exactly owns a company.
 But to truly gain insight, we need to consider other information, too.
-Case in point: We've spotted 3 warning signs for Arvinas you should be aware of.
+Be aware that Arvinas is showing 3 warning signs in our investment analysis , you should know about...

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.